-Student Trustee one member

-Counselor Aides one member

-Club Representatives three members
+Student Trustee Counselor Aides Club Representatives one member one member three members

 The offices of president, vice president and treasurer are elected from within the above membership.

 The election of the representatives from the academic divisions is held within the first six weeks of the fall semester.
 Election information is available in the Student Activities Office, A336, third floor of the College Center.